Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 1. Once the pipeline eShoponWeb has been completed, from the left navigation pane under **Repos**, go to the Azure DevOps **Advanced Security** dashboard and click on **Secrets**.

-1. Click on the following item, **Microsoft Storage account...** to see the exposed secret and how we easily dismiss the alert.
+1. Click on the following item, **Azure DevOps personal access token(PAT)** to see the exposed secret and how we easily dismiss the alert.

 1. Click on **Close alert** to dismiss the alert.
 Select **Revoked**, and then click on **Close**.